mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 * `IsLoadingEnabled` allows for simple "can be loaded or not" behavior (i.e. config)
 * `Autoload` attribute for classes, which can be supplied with `true/false` (allowing you to choose to manually add and control content using `Mod.AddContent` elsewhere), and `ModSide` (allowing creation of side-specific content, i.e. `ModGore`, which is clientside)
 * `ModLoader.Mod.AddItem(string, ModItem)`, `ModLoader.Mod.AddProjectile(string, ModProjectile)` and other similar methods -> `ModLoader.Mod.AddContent(ILoadable)`, with the name now being specified through the `Name` property on the `ILoadable`
+* `Mod.Properties` and `ModProperties` are removed.
+Assign `ContentAutoloadingEnabled, GoreAutoloadingEnabled, MusicAutoloadingEnabled, and BackgroundAutoloadingEnabled` directly

 //TODO more detailed porting notes for parameters in old Autoload hook, and how to add content manually now